Ethics of Genetic Therapies

 Part 3:

-Building on the data collected in parts 1 and 2 of this study, we intend to conduct a Deliberative Democracy event with the Swiss Public in 2024.
+Building on the data collected in parts 1 and 2 of this study, we are exploring the possibility of conducting a Deliberative Democracy event with the Swiss Public in 2024.
 This will include several days of knowledge transfer and discussion about gene editing, in order to present a summary of attitudes towards gene editing.

-If you would like to be considered as a participant for this jury, please complete the information here: https://bioethics.ethz.ch/research/GeneEditingEthic/CitizenJury.html
+If the event is confirmed to proceed, and you would like to be considered as a participant for this jury, please complete the information here: https://bioethics.ethz.ch/research/GeneEditingEthic/CitizenJury.html

 The PASAGE Study focuses on gene editing technologies to address a range of genetic conditions, from childhood-fatal diseases to conditions that arise in adulthood.
 The study aims to gather perspectives from patients, families, clinicians, scientists, and policymakers to understand their views, ethical concerns, clinical hopes, and policy needs regarding prenatal gene editing therapies.
 Key questions revolve around which conditions should be targeted, who should decide, risk/benefit considerations, and ensuring equitable access to therapies.